 After one has applied to be a live-in caregiver in Canada and the visa office has begun the processing of a work permit, the applicant is called for a face-to-face interview.
 The interview is meant to ascertain if an applicant has met all requirements of the program.
 Once approved, a letter of approval and a work permit will be issued as soon as they arrive in the country.

 While working, it is also necessary to ensure that the work permit is up to date.
-Incase there is need for extension; an application should be made before the expiry date.
+In case there is a need for an extension, an application should be made before the expiry date.
 If one intends to change the employer, an application for a new work permit must be made in good time.

 So does one stand a chance of being rewarded for loyalty?
 Yes!
-After one has worked as a live-in caregiver in Canada for a minimum of two year they are allowed to apply for permanent residence.
-This is also known as a landed immigrant status that gives the foreigners benefits, which are only entitled to Canadian citizens.
-Permanent residence can however be obtained after several years of working as a caregiver.
+After one has worked as a live-in caregiver in Canada for a minimum of two years, they are allowed to apply for permanent residence.
+This is also known as a landed immigrant status that gives foreigners benefits which are only entitled to Canadian citizens.
+Permanent residence can, however, be obtained after several years of working as a caregiver.

-The facts displayed here shows that the migration process is easy.
+The facts displayed here show that the migration process is easy.
 However, the truth is you must play your part to avoid unnecessary complications.
-Otherwise you may never like the process.
+Otherwise, you may never like the process.